 16.1.
-The proposals in this report are informed by the Council's constitution, local government legislation, best practice recommendations for financial and strategic planning, and feedback from residents and stakeholders via the Reimagining Norfolk public consultation launched in October 2015, which has been supplemented by targeted consultation on specific new savings proposals for 2017-18 as detailed within this report.
+The proposals in this report are informed by the Council's constitution, local government legislation, best practice recommendations for financial and strategic planning, and feedback from residents and stakeholders via the Reimagining Norfolk public consultation launched in October 2015, which has been supplemented by targeted consultation on specific new savings proposals for 2017-18.